 When you want to get your business involved in important conversations around the industry that your business serves, few platforms are as great as Twitter.
 Digital marketing campaigns that use various social media platforms are the most successful because they allow you to reach different audiences through various different mediums.
 This is highly effective for growing your brand, building a reputation, and ultimately making more sales once those online impressions turn into real, paying customers.
 Let’s look at why your business should be using Twitter for marketing and what you can do to improve your social media marketing plan.

-Why Business Underuse Twitter
+Why Businesses Underuse Twitter

-It’s no surprise that Twitter is severely underused by businesses, including many digital marketing agencies, because with most content marketing, Twitter requires you to be more dialed into the conversations happening around your industry than Facebook and Instagram where you can rely on promoted ads and boosted posts to do the heavy lifting for you.
+It’s no surprise that Twitter is severely underused by businesses, including many digital marketing agencies, because with most content marketing, Twitter requires you to be more dialed in to the conversations happening around your industry than Facebook and Instagram where you can rely on promoted ads and boosted posts to do the heavy lifting for you.
 But when Twitter is used correctly and consistently, it can grow your brand and your reputation much more organically than Instagram or Facebook.
 So what can you do to make the most of Twitter for marketing?

 1. Complete and Optimize Your Profile